open-cluster-management-io/community/addon_development.md

 We welcome any addon contributions into the open-cluster-management community!

-This document outline a structure for developing an addon in the Open Cluster Management project.
+This document outlines a structure for developing an addon in the Open Cluster Management project.
 This ensures a clear clarification of goals/non-goals of addons, ensures the addon maintainers working with stable commitment, ensures a rapid response to potential required fixes (e.g. critical security problems) and (most importantly)